shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Yes.”

-Grar and Sui didn’t fall asleep.
+Gra and Sui didn’t fall asleep.
 Astalir tried to stay awake, but fell asleep after a few hours of getting comfy.
-He didn’t know what Grar was going to do with him, but he knew he needed to come up with an escape plan.
+He didn’t know what Gra was going to do with him, but he knew he needed to come up with an escape plan.
 Tomorrow.
 He will sleep on it and do something tomorrow.

 Astalir fell asleep, laying his head on the cave floor.